simoneyc/OS_HW/README.md

 :seedling: Thanks for my seniors' help.

-:page_with_curl: Some codes are search online and modified by myself.
+:page_with_curl: Some codes are searched online and modified by myself.